-- Moisture which if it gets into the cable sheath and freezes can cause the fibres to crack. - Temperature changes causing expansion and contraction stresses. - Strain especially during the installation process which can cause the fibres to break. - Abrasion and friction damage when a cable is pulled in. - Crushing and cracking if a cable is bent beyond its safe bending radius or crushed by heavy objects or overenthusiastically tie wrapped etc.. - Chemicals which can eat through or dissolve the sheathing. - Rodents chewing on the cables. - .
+- Moisture which if it gets into the cable sheath and freezes can cause the fibres to crack. - Temperature changes causing expansion and contraction stresses. - Strain especially during the installation process which can cause the fibres to break. - Abrasion and friction damage when a cable is pulled in. - Crushing and cracking if a cable is bent beyond its safe bending radius or crushed by heavy objects or over-

+- dissolve the sheathing. - Rodents chewing on the cables.